-- Fostering an environment in which all young people are happy, secure, confident and valued. - Inspiring all young people to achieve their academic potential. - Encouraging the development in each pupil with regards to spiritual and moral values, self-discipline, responsibility, and respect for others and the environment. - Offering a wide range of enriching co-curricular activities. - Offering a curriculum that has breadth and depth, and which is tailored to each pupil and satisfies their personal and educational requirements. - Promoting independent thinking and lifelong learning through innovative educational practice. - Nurturing a positive relationship with parent(s), guardian(s), carer(s) and the wider community. - Supporting and developing enthusiastic, dedicated staffs who feel committed to the school. - Ensuring all young people are given equality of opportunity in learning and differentiation
+- Fostering an environment in which all young people are happy, secure, confident and valued. - Inspiring all young people to achieve their academic potential. - Encouraging the development in each pupil with regards to spiritual and moral values, self-discipline, responsibility, and respect for others and the environment. - Offering a wide range of enriching co-curricular and social action activities. - Offering a curriculum that has breadth and depth, and which is tailored to each pupil and satisfies their personal and educational requirements. - Promoting independent thinking and lifelong learning through innovative educational practice and capital culture. - Nurturing a positive relationship with parent(s), guardian(s), carer(s) and the wider community. - Supporting and developing enthusiastic, dedicated staffs who feel committed to the school.

-- Making sure the curriculum builds on young people' strengths, interests and experiences. - Young people will leave R.Y.A.N Education Academy articulate, well-educated [according to their ability], numerate and with lively enquiring and independent minds.
+- Ensuring all young people are given equality of opportunity in learning from a adaptive and responsive perspective - Making sure the curriculum builds on young people' strengths, interests and experiences. - It is our desire that young people will leave the R.Y.A.N Education Academy articulate, well-educated [according to their ability], numerate and with lively enquiring, positive and independent minds.

-The R.Y.A.N Education Academy is committed to providing an extremely precise vocational / academic and intellectual education which will challenge and engage young people; offer continuity and progression of learning to encourage a life-long appreciation of learning thus provide them with a secure foundation on which to continue into Further / Higher Education and into the careers of their personal choice.
+The R.Y.A.N Education Academy is committed to providing an extremely precise vocational / academic, Adaptive and Responsive education which will challenge and engage young people; offer continuity and progression of learning to encourage a lifelong appreciation of learning thus provide them with a secure foundation on which to continue into Further / Higher Education and into the careers of their personal choice.